thanseehabdulla/thanseehabdulla/README.md

 ## About Me
 My name is Abdulla, I live in Kerala, Kasaragod India and I work as a Staff Software Engineer at IBM Labs where we're building digital solution products for out clients.

-I’m a member of the Technology team where I primarily contribute as part of the Cloud Native Group.
+I’m a member of the Technology team where I primarily contribute as part of the Data and AI Group.
 I also work on a number of other freelance projects, mostly in the JavaScript and TypeScript ecosystems.

 If you are interested in contacting me for any of support work I encourage you to contact via mail.